 6 months of bug fixes, 1 year of security.
 Here is a look at the new features coming to Laravel 5.4

 This is scheduled to be the next LTS release.
 At this point, Laravel 5.1 will no longer receive bug fixes but will continue getting security fixes until June 2018.
-Check out the what’s new in Laravel 5.5 series to see all the new features coming to this release.
+Check out the what’s new in Laravel 5.5 series to see all the new features in this release.

 History of Laravel Releases

 |v5||February 4, 2015|

 |v5.1 LTS||June 9, 2015|